shawon100/kubernetes-grafana-prometheus/README.md

 # kubernetes-grafana-prometheus
-Latest grafana and prometheus Yaml for kubernetes
+Latest grafana and prometheus Yaml for kubernetes monitoring